 State-of-the-art secure hosting

 The best security needs to extend all the way to the hardware level.
 Myhrtoolkit resides on a cluster of advanced, secure Rackspace servers (www.rackspace.co.uk) that are protected by a sophisticated firewall and intrusion detection/prevention system.
-All servers are based and all data is held entirely within the UK.
-Rackspace are known for their fanatical support and ensure that all of our servers are kept up to date with the very latest security measures and patches.
+All servers are based entirely within the UK.
+Rackspace are ISO27001 accredited and known for their fanatical support and ensure that all of our servers are kept up to date with the very latest security measures and patches.

 Our servers sit behind a CISCO ASA firewall.
 All services and ports other than standard web ports, are either removed or locked down by IP address.
 They run a patched and hardened installation of Red Hat Enterprise Linux with intrusion detection and anti-virus applications.

 If after reading this document, you require further information regarding Rackspace and the services they provide to us, we would be pleased to pass you on to our account contact.

 Myhrtoolkit utilises the best encryption available.
 Our certificates are encrypted with 256bit encryption and all data that passes between you and our servers is encrypted with industry standard 128bit encryption.
 All passwords are encrypted using standard AES encryption algorithms.
 General data is obfuscated but not encrypted as this needs to be searchable and indexed.
 Encrypting all field level data would impact performance too much and isn’t feasible.
 This is a standard approach.
 We regularly update our encryption methods to ensure that we drop support for weak cyphers and apply security patches as soon as they are available.
 Connections to and from our servers takes place over SSL.
 We have strengthened our SSL (or accurately TLS) connections significantly and only support strong cipher suites.
 Weaker SSL v2 and v3 protocols are not supported and TLS 1.0 will be dropped in due course.
 We recommend a minimum of TLS 1.2.